 Below are some of his live report on President Nelson Mandela’s inauguration from South Africa for the BBC WS.
 You can access more reports here.

-David has been a member of one of the UK’s leading foreign affairs think tanks, Chatham House for 25 years, and was one of its youngest members to be nominated to join by the Director of Studies Professor Jack Spence, and would later interview the then new Director of Chatham House,Victor Bulmer-Thomas CMG OBE.
-His specialism in international relations includes interviewing former CIA chief James Woolsey, the Director of the CIA.
+I have been a member of one of the UK’s leading foreign affairs think tanks, Chatham House for 25 years, and was one of its youngest members to be nominated to join by the Director of Studies Professor Jack Spence, and would later interview the then new Director of Chatham House,Victor Bulmer-Thomas CMG OBE on security.
+My specialism in international relations has led to interviews with security chiefs like former CIA head James Woolsey.

 Read Broadcast magazine article here